AaronFlanagan20/Analysis-of-Data-Synthesis-for-Raman-Spectroscopy/README.md

 The *synthesis* folder contains the python code for generating the synthetic data sets for the three folds of original data, for both the *Weighted Blending* and *Variational Autoencoder (VAE)*

 The *experiments* folder contains the code to load the data, augment synthetic data and train the Deep Learning algorithms independantly.
-The user *must* update the code to select the appropriate local path for loading the data and storing results.
+The user must update the code where appropriate to select the correct path for loading the data and storing results.

 # Contact Us